-The Nakata Brophy Short Fiction and Poetry Prize for Young Indigenous Writers was established in 2014 and is to be awarded annually.
+The Nakata Brophy Short Fiction and Poetry Prize for Young Indigenous Writers was established in 2014 and is awarded annually.

-It is named after the first two Indigenous students to be resident at Trinity College – Sana Nakata and Lilly Brophy – who both enrolled in 2001.
+It is named after the first two Indigenous students to be residents at Trinity College – Sana Nakata and Lilly Brophy – who both enrolled in 2001.

 Dr Nakata is now a lecturer in the School of Social and Political Sciences at the University of Melbourne, and Dr Brophy is a vet in Deloraine, Tasmania.

 The aim of the prize is to provide the winner with the opportunity to focus on their writing.